eamonnmg/time-manager/README.md

 ### Demo

-_TimeBudget_ is still very early in development (expect bugs 🐛) but an rough MVP can be demoed [here](https://timeblock.netlify.app/).
+_TimeBudget_ is still very early in development but an rough MVP can be demoed [here](https://timeblock.netlify.app/).
 There is no backend yet so all data is stored locally in your browser.

 #### Video demo